 “Brown Brothers” of Geelong offered ladies and children’s boas and cuffs in mink and chinchilla.

 Dresses were trimmed with bows, lace, netting and velvet ornaments in the 1860s along with buttons and epaulettes.
-Broad borders at the bottom of the dress could be ornamented with trimmings.
+The broad borders at the bottom of a dress could be ornamented with trimmings.
 An advantage of the border was that it was easy to freshen up with new materials or trims if it became tatty or mud-stained.

 Large earrings were in vogue during winter, 1866.
 Large gold hoops and pear-shaped earrings were available.